‘Happy tears’: Lee’s gold sparks joy at home in Minnesota

 “Every other Hmong person who has done something as a first is literally living out the dreams of our ancestors,” she said.

-Lee Pao Xiong, director of the Center for Hmong Studies at Concordia University in St. Paul, notes that Lee is the first Hmong-American to go to the Olympics.
+Lee Pao Xiong, director of the Center for Hmong Studies at Concordia University in St. Paul, notes that Lee is the first Hmong American to go to the Olympics.
 He said the only other Hmong athlete to do so was a gold medalist on the Chinese weightlifting team in 2008.

 “You have the child of a refugee representing the United States of America, so not only representing America, but bringing the spotlight to the Hmong community,” Xiong said.
 “Even for her to be so proud to say ‘I’m doing this for my community, I’m doing this for my people,’ she didn’t forget her Hmongness.”

 Lee’s progress highlights a cultural and generational shift among Hmong American families, who traditionally emphasized education as a way out of poverty and attached little value to sports.
 But the Lees are athletes.
-Her father, who served in the U.S. Navy, said he was active sports growing up.
+Her father, who served in the U.S. Navy, said he was active in sports growing up.

 “All three of my girls can do backflips, none of the boys can,” the father said.